janbrrr/dndj/README.md

 Finally, a sound `file` is in the simplest case just a filename, but it also can be a more specific configuration.
 Note that only `.ogg` and `.wav` files are supported and pygame requires them to have a signed 16-bit sample format.
+Fear not, files will be converted automatically if they appear to be incompatible.

 ```yaml
 ### sound > file config ###